kikiopenifoluwa/Telco_churn_project/README.md

 * K-Nearest Neighbors
 * Support Vector Classifier

-The notebook defines the ensemble with:
+The ensemble is defined with:

 ```python
 VotingClassifier(